You've decided that you want to move. You get your priorities in order. You perfect your CV, and you get an interview request.

 It is conducted by at least two interviewers who will be the decision-makers at the firm: partners, the HR team and senior solicitors.
 Panel interviews will shorten the process by having everyone meet on one occasion and will allow you to find out more about the internal structure of the firm as well as the specific department you're applying to join.

 Used as an accompaniment to the CV-based interview, this part of the meeting will be focused on your hard skills, including document drafting, analysing legal documents or knowledge of case management systems.
 Full-service, national firms such as Mills & Reeve use technical interviews in all areas of law.
-Tip: It is a good idea to dust off your old LPC books; they may come in hand when you get presented with a problem question!
+Tip: It is a good idea to dust off your old LPC books; they may come in handy when you get presented with a problem question!

 This format will test your soft skills: communication, leadership and flexibility.
 It may include completing a pre-assigned task that you will have to present and discuss in the meeting.